nookyo/qubership-nifi/README.md

 mvn clean install
 ```

-Once maven build is completed, you can execute docker build.
+Once maven build is completed, you can execute Docker build.
 To do that, run:
 ```shell
 docker build .
 ```